blimmer/cdk-datadog-integration/README.md

 ### Releasing

-To release, use `npm version` and push the tag.
+To release, merge your PR to `main`.